 C3 Advisory Board: The C3 Advisory Board is composed of educational and community stakeholders from every state in C3's region.
 Members are appointed by each state's governor and commissioner/superintendent.
 The Advisory Board meets annually to provide feedback and guidance for TA services and regional work plan.

-BELINDA P. BISCOE BONI, Ph.D. serves as SC3 Director and Associate Vice President (AVP) of the Public and Community Services Division of the College of Continuing Education at the University of Oklahoma.
+BELINDA P. BISCOE, Ph.D. serves as SC3 Director and Interim Vice President for Outreach at the University of Oklahoma.
 As SC3 Director, she works with staff members, center partners, and associates to design and provide high impact and high quality TA services in four states: Arkansas, Louisiana, New Mexico, and Oklahoma.
 Her strengths in working with large systems through partnerships and helping them to reform and build capacity are demonstrated in her work in education and the community and have been the hallmark of her career.
 She has taken on a leadership role at the national level by helping to design and conceptualize an educational model to define capacity building work with state education agencies.
 Previously she directed the program and technical assistance (TA) functions of the former Mid-Continent Comprehensive Center (MC3).
 She has nearly 30 years of experience with school- and community-based programs, including higher education as an administrator, researcher, and program developer.
 As AVP, she bears responsibility for sixteen program units totaling over $60,000,000 in gross revenues and employs 500 professionals.

 Dr. Biscoe Boni’s collaborative spirit has been acknowledged by her appointment to the Regional Educational Laboratory – Southwest (REL Southwest) Board of Directors (2005-2012), where she served as Chair from 2010-2011.
 Additionally, she was appointed from 2011-2013 to serve on ED’s National Advisory Board for the Office of Special Education (OSEP).
 She was appointed to an Educational Research Board for the Texas State Education Agency in 2008 by the Texas Commissioner of Education.
 SC3 is Dr. Biscoe Boni’s third time to serve as director of a comprehensive center.
 In addition to SC3 and MC3, prior to 2005, she was Director of the Region VII Comprehensive Center, which served the states of Indiana, Illinois, Kansas, Missouri, Nebraska, and Oklahoma.